BlockCertsSmartContract/cert-verifier/README.md

 The Provided ones can also be used and should work out of the box, but keep in mind that they are only recommendations.

-Also choose the chain you want to use in your verification process <ropsten|mainnet>

 ## Verify a certificate by command line

 1. Ensure you have an python environment.
 [Recommendations](https://github.com/blockchain-certificates/cert-issuer/blob/master/docs/virtualenv.md)